Slaedr/amovemesh/README.md

 	doxygen builddoc.cfg

 from within the docs/ directory.
-This will generate html documentation from source code comments.
+This will generate html documentation from source code comments in docs/html/.

 Things to do
 ------------